Comment on page

-GitBook -> GitHub will sync your space’s content to the selected branch.
+- 1.GitBook -> GitHub will sync your space’s content to the selected branch.
 This is great if you’re starting from an empty repository and want to get your GitBook content in quickly.

-GitHub -> GitBook will sync your space’s content from the selected branch.
-This is great if you have existing markdown content in a repository and want to bring it into GitBook.
+- 2.GitHub -> GitBook will sync your space’s content from the selected branch.
+This is great if you have existing Markdown content in a repository and want to bring it into GitBook.

-If you're editing on GitBook, every change request merge will result in a commit to your selected GitHub branch.
+When you edit on GitBook, every change request merge will result in a commit to your selected GitHub branch.

 When you commit to GitHub, every commit will be synced to your GitBook space as a history commit.